 SDG16: PEACE, JUSTICE AND STRONG INSTITUTIONS

 Sustainable Development Goal (SDG) 16, "Peace, Justice, and Strong Institutions," highlights the importance of promoting peaceful and inclusive societies, ensuring access to justice for all, and building effective, accountable, and transparent institutions.
-In Kuwait, a nation known for its stability and strong governance, and at GUST Gulf University, there is a commitment to upholding the principles of peace, justice, and institutional strength.
+In Kuwait, a nation known for its stability and strong governance, and at GUST there is a commitment to upholding the principles of peace, justice, and institutional strength.

 Peace, Justice, and Strong Institutions in Kuwait: